 Yuval Levin (13:06):

-Well, I think that there is genuine concern among some of the people who've been driving these changes that they run real risks, that they run the risk of turning the mainstream of American culture against them, and that is a danger for them.
-So I do think we've seen some stepping back in some companies that just went too far in politicizing their businesses in ways that are bad for business and that they're paying a price for.
-And in universities where I think at first it took really exceptional leadership like what we saw from you at Purdue, like what we saw from Ben Sass at the University of Florida and a few other examples.
-But I think increasingly there's a kind of model here to work with.
-It's especially evident so far in some public universities, particularly in red states if we're frank about it, where you've seen schools and other institutions formed within large state universities that are trying to create some space for traditional academic pursuit of knowledge.
+Well, I think that there is genuine concern amongst some of the people who've been driving these changes that they run real risks, that they run the risk of turning the mainstream of American culture against them, and that is a danger for them.
+So I do think we've seen some stepping back in some companies that just went too far in politicizing their businesses in ways that are bad for business and they're paying a price for it.
+In universities, I think, at first, it took really exceptional leadership, like what we saw from you at Purdue, like what we saw from Ben Sasse at the University of Florida and a few other examples.

-And I think these are very important.
+But I think increasingly, there's a kind of model here to work with.
+It's especially evident so far in some public universities, particularly in red states, if we're frank about it, where you've seen schools and other institutions formed within large state universities that are trying to create some space for traditional academic pursuit of knowledge, and I think these are very important.
 I do think they're more than cosmetic.
 These are institutions that can hire and tenure and grant degrees.
 That's a very important trend that I think has to be taken seriously and reinforced.
-And obviously the universities that are allowing this feel like they're being pressured into it and they would love for it to be just ephemeral and cosmetic, but I think that if we take it seriously, it can be more than that and that the price they're paying is real and the worry they have is real.
-And so the public pressure in response to some of the excesses of the left does create real opportunities that we have to see as chances to build and not just to tear down.
-That's particularly important for conservatives now to see that we're trying to fight for these institutions not against them, and therefore we should look for opportunities to make them what they're meant to be
+And obviously, the universities that are allowing this feel like they're being pressured into it, and they would love for it to be just ephemeral and cosmetic.
+But if we take it seriously, it can be more than that, and the price they're paying is real and the worry they have is real.

 Mitch Daniels (14:59):